githubEdit

 The AML module allows for manual checks of addresses, hashes, and transactions.
 To perform a check, go to the settings of the configured service, enter the data for verification, and click the "Check" button.

 TxID is a unique transaction identifier generated before the transaction is included in the blockchain.
-It is usually a hash of the transaction data (e.g., inputs, outputs, signatures) but is created before the transaction is included in a block.
+It is usually a hash of the transaction data (e.g., inputs, outputs, signatures) but before the transaction is included in a block.

 • Example: When you send cryptocurrency, the TxID is what you see immediately after creating the transaction.
 It helps track the status of the transaction until it is confirmed.